openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/Macro/syntax_node.md

 The following functions are used to parse and construct arbitrary syntax nodes from `Tokens`:

 - `parseExpr(input: Tokens): Expr`: Parses the input `Tokens` into an expression node.
 - `parseExprFragment(input: Tokens, startFrom!: Int64 = 0): (Expr, Int64)`: Parses a fragment of the input `Tokens` into an expression node, starting from the `startFrom` index.
-The parsing may consume only a portion of the fragment starting from `startFrom`, and returns the index of the first unconsumed `Token` (if the entire fragment is consumed, the return value is `input.size`).
+The parsing may consume only part of the fragment starting from `startFrom`, and returns the index of the first unconsumed `Token` (if the entire fragment is consumed, the return value is `input.size`).
-- `parseDecl(input: Tokens, astKind!: String = "")`: Parses the input `Tokens` into a declaration node. `astKind` is an additional setting; refer to the *Cangjie Programming Language Library API* documentation for details.
+- `parseDecl(input: Tokens, astKind!: String = "")`: Parses the input `Tokens` into a declaration node, where `astKind` is an additional setting (see the *Cangjie Programming Language Library API* documentation for details).
 - `parseDeclFragment(input: Tokens, startFrom!: Int64 = 0): (Decl, Int64)`: Parses a fragment of the input `Tokens` into a declaration node.
 The `startFrom` parameter and the meaning of the returned index are the same as in `parseExpr`.
 - `parseType(input: Tokens): TypeNode`: Parses the input `Tokens` into a type node.
 - `parseTypeFragment(input: Tokens, startFrom!: Int64 = 0): (TypeNode, Int64)`: Parses a fragment of the input `Tokens` into a type node.
 The `startFrom` parameter and the meaning of the returned index are the same as in `parseExpr`.
 - `parsePattern(input: Tokens): Pattern`: Parses the input `Tokens` into a pattern node.
 - `parsePatternFragment(input: Tokens, startFrom!: Int64 = 0): (Pattern, Int64)`: Parses a fragment of the input `Tokens` into a pattern node.
 The `startFrom` parameter and the meaning of the returned index are the same as in `parseExpr`.

-If parsing fails, an exception is thrown.
+If parsing fails, an exception will be thrown.
 This parsing method is suitable for code fragments of unknown types.
-If a specific subtype node is required, the parsing result must be manually cast to the desired subtype.
+If a specific subtype node is required, the parsing result must be manually cast to the corresponding subtype.

 These functions are used as shown in the following example: